StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 4
+a live performance of a rock song that consists of an electric guitar melody played over groovy bass guitar, punchy snare and shimmering cymbals. easygoing and energetic.
+This is an alternative rock music piece.
+There is a male vocalist singing melodically.
+The main tune is being played by the acoustic guitar while the bass guitar is playing in the background.
+The rhythmic background consists of a slow tempo acoustic drum beat.
+The atmosphere is melancholic.
+This piece could be used in the soundtrack of a drama movie that takes place in the United Kingdom.

 [Go to Prompt 1](#prompt1)